MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 > [!NOTE]
 > To use annotations, you must enable the appropriate permissions in Dynamics 365 Guides.
 [Learn more](hololens-permissions.md)

-## Use Dynamics 365 Guides on HoloLens to annotate
+## Use Dynamics 365 Guides to annotate

 ### Draw in your space